-When one member in a congregation falls into sin, a little reflection can convince many members that they share in her guilt.
+The repentance Christ calls for is beginning to be realized.
+When one member in a congregation falls into sin, a little reflection can convince many members that they share in his or her guilt.
 Had we been more alert, more kindhearted, more ready to speak "a word in season to him who is weary," more effective in communicating the pure, powerful truth of the gospel, we might have saved the erring member from falling.
+With knowledgeable pastoral care, almost any church can now be led to feel at least some of this corporate concern.

-It is encouraging to believe that within this generation a large sense of loving concern can be realized on a worldwide scale.
-There will be a heart-unity and concern between races, nationalities, and social and economic cultures seldom seen as yet.
+Therefore it is encouraging to believe that within this generation a large sense of loving concern can be realized on a worldwide scale.
+When this time comes (and it will come unless hindered), there will be a heart-unity and concern between races, nationalities, and social and economic cultures seldom seen as yet.
 Disparate theological groups within the church will humble themselves at the feet of Jesus.
 The fulfillment of Christ's ideal will be on all levels.
 The winter of frozen inhibitions and fears will give way to a glorious spring where the loves and sympathies that God has implanted in our souls will find more true and pure expression to one another.